-At North Road Physiotherapy, we are proud to offer a Clinical Pilates program tailored specifically for new and expectant mums as part of our Injury Rehabilitation and Prevention Exercise Program.
+At Bluff Road Physiotherapy, we are proud to offer Clinical Pilates tailored specifically for new and expectant mums as part of our Injury Rehabilitation and Prevention Exercise Program.

 A great way of being active during and after pregnancy, Pilates helps to prepare your body for childbirth, as well as the physical challenges of early motherhood through assisting strength, coordination, and flexibility.

 - Improved posture and core stability